Guide to Working Abroad in a Medical Capacity

 Did you know you can travel abroad and join important medical and healthcare volunteer projects which bring much needed help to people and communities in developing countries.
 A lot of people don't realise you don't need previous experience in the profession to participate on these types of rewarding programs.
 Medical missions bring a lot of care and attention to children and people in developing countries like India, Guatemala, Peru, Kenya and Nepal.
 You can be part of an outreach program which do amazing work, some placements can be hard work with long days but its totally worth it.
 In a non-medical capacity you might be helping experiences doctors and nurses with daily activities and helping with education people.

 Work with people and communities providing treatment and preventive care around the world.
-You might be working in dental clinics, schools, orphanages and in remote villages in places like South America and Africa.
+There are placements available to dentists and students to work at dental clinics, schools, orphanages and in remote villages in places like South America and Africa.
 Dental volunteer programs are an amazing experience but please note work can be difficult and challenging.
 Living and working conditions might be basic compared to Western standards but don't let this put you off.
 If you are training to be a dentist or are just interested in helping then this program is for you.
 As a volunteer dentist you will be able to provide care and examinations whilst as a volunteer hygienists you can help educate local people and assist children with hygiene care.
 If you have no dental work experience don't worry, non-medical volunteers are also needed to help around the world.
-You can play a vital role assisting and helping other international staff.
-As a volunteer you will be able to make a difference and feel a sense of achievement.
-Types of tasks might involve maxillary carcinoma excision, extractions, gross pathologies, teeth grinding and abscesses.
-These placements are a great learning experience, you will get to shadow experienced dentists and work alongside prosthodontics and orthodontists.

 Nursing and Midwifery Projects